aedorian/blug/projects.markdown

     <td class="desc">
     <h2 id="PGHM"><i>Analyzing and visualizing guitarists hand movements</i></h2>
     <p class="pdesc">
     3D reconstruction and visualization of <mark>hands and guitar in Three.js</mark>.
 Hands tracking using <mark>HaMeR</mark> and <mark>WiLoR</mark>.
-Reconstruction of the guitar model using <mark>MV-SAM 3D</mark>, tracking using <mark>OpenCV and ArUco markers</mark>.
+Reconstruction of the guitar model using <mark>MV-SAM 3D</mark>, pose estimation using <mark>OpenCV and ArUco markers</mark>.
 Creation of a <mark>dataset of multiview videos</mark> at a high framerate using <mark>synchronized GoPros</mark>.
 Comparison of the performance of different models, analysis of the results, detection of outliers, interpolation smoothing.
     <br><br>
     <img src="../assets/img/projects/gui1.png" height="270px">
     <img src="../assets/img/projects/gui2.png" height="270px">